 Noise-induced industrial deafness can happen in a number of different working environments.
 People can suffer from this hearing impairment in the following workplaces:

-- Factories – A factory is often an enclosed working space which makes it difficult to avoid loud sounds that may be slowly affecting your hearing.
-Any factory that operates heavy plant and machinery pose a potential risk to the employees if they are not wearing the correct protective headgear.
+- Factories – A factory is often an enclosed working space which makes it difficult to avoid loud sounds that may be slowly affect your hearing.
+Any factory that operates heavy plant and machinery pose a potential risk to the employees.
+Especially if they are not wearing the correct protective headgear.

-- Construction sites – construction workers and engineers working on construction sites can be exposed to loud noises on a daily basis from machinery and heavy-duty tools such as jackhammers.
+- Construction sites – Construction workers and engineers working on construction sites can be exposed to loud noises on a daily basis .
+This includes machinery and heavy-duty tools such as jackhammers.
 This can negatively affect their hearing if proper precautions are not adhered to.

 - Quarries/Miners – constant exposure to explosions and drillings etc., can induce hearing loss if ear wear is not provided.